PaMrhac/SVONT-pipeline/README.md

 ## How to run SVONT-pipeline
 ### Configuration file
-SVONT-pipeline uses a configuration file which has to contain folowing variables:
+SVONT-pipeline uses a configuration file in format YAML which has to contain folowing variables:
 ```
 run: name_of_the_run
 fast5Dir: path_to_fast5_directory